 Towards a Blue Art History

-The visual arts have a privileged position in exploring human connections to the ocean.
-During the modern and contemporary periods, they have been associated with its scientific, popular, poetic, mythical, imaginative, and political approaches.
-Artists have indeed proposed original aesthetic and conceptual frameworks by embracing the characteristics of the oceanic environment and human relationships with marine animals.
+The visual arts hold a privileged position in exploring human connections to the ocean.
+Across history, they have expressed ocean emotions and ocean knowledge.
+In the modern and contemporary periods, they have been associated with its scientific, popular, poetic, mythical, and political approaches.
+Increasingly, visual studies scholars are surfacing the connections among human practice, the imagination, and the environment to reveal the power of the image, in all its forms, to probe and expand the human relationship with the seas.

 This article explores the following question: at the end of the nineteenth century, how did the scientific community, among others, come to be increasingly preoccupied with underwater photography, and how could this world, and its attributes, be made visible?